justwaitfor-me/school.justwaitforme.de/README.md

 ## Introduction

-Welcome to **{{project_name}}**!
-This project aims to [briefly describe the purpose and goals of the project].
+Welcome to **school.justwaitforme.de**!
+This project aims to provide a comprehensive dashboard for schools and students with features to manage their teaching and learning process.
 Whether you're here to contribute or use this software, you'll find everything you need to get started in this repository.

 ## Project Structure

 This project is organized in the following structure:

+school.justwaitforme.de/
-{{project_name}}/ ├── .github/ # GitHub workflows and CI/CD configuration │ └── workflows/ │ └── ci.yml # Basic GitHub Actions workflow ├── config/ # Configuration files for project setup ├── docs/ # Documentation files ├── src/ # Main source code directory ├── tests/ # Test files and test suite ├── scripts/ # Automation and utility scripts ├── README.md # Project description ├── LICENSE # License file for the project ├── .gitignore # Git ignore file for unnecessary files └── .env.example # Example environment file
+├── .github/ # GitHub workflows and CI/CD configuration
+│   └── workflows/
+│       └── ci.yml # Basic GitHub Actions workflow
+├── config/ # Configuration files for project setup ├── docs/ # Documentation files
+├── src/ # Main source code directory
+├── tests/ # Test files and test suite
+├── scripts/ # Automation and utility scripts
+├── README.md # Project description
+├── LICENSE # License file for the project
+├── .gitignore # Git ignore file for unnecessary files └── .env.example # Example environment file

 ### Explanation of Directories and Files